Upgrade from version 8 to the modular Web SDK

 Remove compat code

-To realize the size benefits of the version 9 modular SDK, you should eventually convert all invocations to the modular style shown above and remove all of the import "firebase/compat/* statements from your code.
-When you are done, there should be no more references to the firebase.* global namespace or any other code in the version 8 SDK style.
+To realize the size benefits of the modular API, you should eventually convert all invocations to the modular style shown above and remove all of the import "firebase/compat/* statements from your code.
+When you are done, there should be no more references to the firebase.* global namespace or any other code in the namespaced API style.

 Using the compat library from the window

-The version 9 SDK is optimized to work with modules rather than the browser's window object.
+The modular API is optimized to work with modules rather than the browser's window object.
 Previous versions of the library allowed the loading and management of Firebase by using the window.firebase namespace.
 This is not recommended going forward as it does not allow for unused code elimination.
 However, the compat version of the JavaScript SDK does work with the window for developers who prefer not to immediately begin the modular upgrade path.

 <script>